 3) Statistical information (e.g. dropout or literacy rates) is central to educational research.
 Visit the National Center for Education Statistics (NCES) to find data on all facets of education.
 Or visit the education statistics research page for other options.

-5) Ask Alex when you get stuck!
-I'm here to help you with your research needs, just email me at email@example.com.
+5) Ask Hannah Park when you get stuck!
+I'm here to help you with your research needs.
+Just email me at email@example.com.

 (Thanks to New York University's Scott Collard for this excellent framework.)